Fall Prediction for Bipedal Robots: The Standing Phase: Hardware Overview and Data Generation

 \subsection{Hardware Data Generation}

-To prevent the Digit robot from getting damaged during data collection, the hardware data generation is carried out with Digit attached to a gantry.
+To prevent the Digit robot from getting damaged during data collection, the hardware data generation is carried out with Digit attached to a gantry via a slack cable that allows Digit to move about.
 Additionally, the motor power is ``killed'' when the robot starts to fall, thereby allowing the gantry to catch it.
-Note that we attempt to ``kill'' the motors prior to the gantry catching the robot.
-Impulsive and trapezoidal forces are introduced to the robot's torso by pushing Digit with a pole.
+Impulsive and trapezoidal forces are introduced to the robot's torso by pushing Digit with a pole as depicted in Figure \ref{fig:experimental_setUp}.
 To emulate the trapezoidal forces that result in an incipient fault, the pole is first rested on Digit before pushing.
+The approximate time of force application is obtained by coordinating the push on the robot with a keyboard press and evaluating the center of mass data.

 Twenty-seven (27) safe and 13 unsafe trajectories are collected for abrupt faults, while 26 safe and 15 unsafe trajectories are collected for incipient faults.
-Out of the abrupt and incipient unsafe trajectories, 6 and 10, respectively, exhibited trajectory profiles resembling those observed in simulations characterized by lower falling forces.
+Out of the abrupt and incipient unsafe trajectories, six and ten trajectories, respectively, exhibited trajectory profiles resembling those observed in simulations characterized by lower falling forces.
 The remaining falling trajectories exhibited similarities to simulation profiles featuring forces within the mid-range of the falling forces.
 Figure \ref{fig:experimental_setUp} depicts the experimental setup of the hardware data.